ropensci/neotoma/README.md

 Package functions resolve various Neotoma APIs and re-form the data returned by the Neotoma database into R data objects.
 The format of the Neotoma data, and the actual API functions can be accessed on the Neotoma API [website](http://api.neotomadb.org/doc/resources/home).

 ### Currently implemented in `neotoma`

+More functions are available through the package help.
+These represent the core functions:

 + `get_site` - obtain information on sites in the Neotoma dataset (which may contain multiple datasets).
 [API](http://api.neotomadb.org/doc/resources/sites)
 + `get_dataset` - obtain dataset metadata from Neotoma.
 [API](http://api.neotomadb.org/doc/resources/datasets)
 + `get_download` - obtain full datasets (pollen or mammal) from Neotoma.
 [API](http://api.neotomadb.org/doc/resources/downloads)